Senior Mechanical Design Engineer

 MEP / Building Services Design / Senior Mechanical Design Engineer / Mechanical Design Engineer / Building services

-This senior mechanical design engineer role is to join a growing forward thinking engineering consultancy which offers a family feel.
+This senior or associate mechanical design engineer role is to join a growing forward thinking engineering consultancy which offers a family feel.
 You will be supported in a team environment and your career development will be encouraged via training and opportunities for progression.

 Most of the work will be MEP / building services design for NHS trusts (new build and upgrade projects) and commercial and residential projects.
 Projects are primarily located in the south of England, with most clients being in the south coast area.